cmsminds/easy-reservations/README.txt

 == Description ==

-Boat Rental Plugin for WordPress is a simple-to-use plugin that allows you to rent your boat.
-It integrates with WordPress and WooCommerce and enables your business to rent boats online.
-Make Booking boats for your website visitors a breeze.
+Boat Rental Plugin for Wordpress is a simple to use plugin that allows you to rent your boat.
+It integrates with WordPress and WooCommerce and enables your watercraft business to rent boats online.
+Make booking boats for your website visitors a breeze.

+Is this a calendar for someone like you to use?

+* Do you rent boats, jet skis, yachts, pantoons, kayaks, paddle boards or SUP or any other types of watercraft?
+* Do you want to rent them online and want to make it robust enough without incurring a big commission to third party or on-going monthly fees?
+* Do you wish to save a lot of money by creating your own reservation boat booking portal?

+If you answered yes to any of the questions, here is the answer.
+WordPress is totally FREE.
+The powerful basic version of the plugin is totally FREE as well.

+For your boat rental business, a set and forget reservation system WP Boat Rental Plugin allows marina owners to enable their customers to book online.
 In just a few minutes, you'll be up and running.
-You can add boats (all the different types), manage your bookings, and create boat bookings and calendars.
-This reservation system can be simply customized to meet your specific requirements.
+You can add boats (all the different types), manage your bookings and create boat bookings and calendars.
+This reservation system can be simply customised to meet your specific requirements.
 It’s powerful to accept payment and security deposits as well.

+Begin accepting reservations from your visitors right away!

 = Special Features =
 * Add boats as inventory and list them on the advanced search page offered by the plugin.
 * Multiple reservations managed in a single order.
 * Security deposits per reservation item.
+* Display available dates in your booking calendar.
 * Available dates are shown with the help of a widget.
 * A quick view available to make instant bookings.
 * Customers can post requests to cancel their reservations.
 * Customers can edit their reservations (only once in the free version).
 * Customers can download an invoice for the reservation.
 * Customers can sync their Google and iCalendars based on their reservations.

+In a nutshell, it's a complete reservation system for your business.

 = Feedback =
 * I am open to your suggestions and feedback - Thank you for using or trying out one of my plugins!